Jim Cook

 Presided over a venture, Unidata Systems, that went from his kitchen table to NASDAQ National Listing in 4 years.

-Was president/founder of Exxon Enterprises' venture, Verbex, #1 by IEEE Spectrum (9/81) in speech recognition.
+Was president/founder of Exxon Enterprises' venture, Verbex, in 9/81 IEEE Spectrum was #1 in speech recognition.

 As a Staff Mathematician at Sanders Associates, led the programming of a massively parallel top secret computer.

-Began as a Research Engineer at MIT's Dept of Aeronautics and Astronautics in Apollo era & did the DSRV's OS.
+Began as a Research Engineer at MIT's Department of Aeronautics and Astronautics in G&N in the Apollo era.

 A 2016 biographical interview (30 min.) by Glenn O'Kray, Chairman of Dearborn (Michigan) Historical Commission.